BayKeremm/linma2380-homework/README.md

 Where $Q$ has orthonormal columns.

 Then eigenvalues and eigenvectors of $H$ can be used to produce good approximated for eigenvalues and eigenvectors of $A$.

+## HW4 code
+Solution to the google problem with Power Iteration method